SPINAL REHABILITATION AND MANAGEMENT

 What is chronic pain?

-Chronic pain is defined by ongoing for lasting for more than 3 to 6 months or pain that extends beyond the expected period of healing.
+Chronic pain is defined as ongoing or lasting for more than 3 to 6 months, or pain that extends beyond the expected period of healing.

 What conditions can physiotherapy help with?